Register of New Zealand

 JOHNSTON, Rev Howard Whitfield

-He was greatly influenced by a Mission of Rev J. Bissett, which led him to BTI Ak; he then
+He was greatly influenced by a Mission of Rev J. Bissett, which led him to the Bible Training

-(c 1929) worked in Solomon Is with South Sea Evangelical Mission; his handyman’s skills
+Institute Auckland.
+Then (c 1929) worked in Solomon Islands with the South Sea Evangelical Mission;

-and farming experience were useful to him.
-After 2 yrs he married Molly.
-In 5 yrs his health
+his handyman skills and farming experience were useful to him.
+After two years he married Molly.

-PSSA Chch Field Officer in Cant, Westland.
+PSSA Chch Field Officer in Canterbury, Westland.
 Nelson, Marlborough 1961

-after wife’s death ended his days in Woodchester Home Chch.
+After his wife’s death he ended his days in Woodchester Home Christchurch.

 Died 25.12.1986